-Geologic time has divisions that can be compared to our modern calendars which are based not the movement of the sun and earth through space.
+Geologic time has divisions that can be compared to our modern calendars which are based on the movement of the sun and earth through space.
 We use calendars of years, months, weeks and days.

 Geologic time is arranged in units called Eras, Periods, and Epochs.
 The longest unit is Era which is made up of several Periods.
 Periods are made up of several Epochs.
 Within the Epochs are the Formations.
 The biggest difference between the geologic time and ordinary calendars is that geologic time is less regular than calendars.
 The Paleozoic Era has seven periods and its epochs have not been defined.
 On the other hand, the Cenozoic Era has two periods and seven epochs.
 Another difference is that in geologic time, time is measured by layers of rock buried deep under the surface of the earth, rather than the movement of earth in space.
 The geologic calendar is not as neat as the astronomical calendar, but it has the same purpose of organizing time into recognizable units.
 (See Image 1.)